 Experto Crede is the official Minnesota Law Review podcast.
-Get the latest episodes here, Soundcloud, Spotify, or iTunes!
+Listen to the latest episodes on Soundcloud, Spotify, or iTunes!

 4.1 The Law School as a White Space with Professor Bennett Capers

 Professor Bennett Capers (Fordham University) discusses his recently published article in Minnesota Law Review, The Law School as a White Space, which maps the needed metamorphosis from law schools as White spaces (in terms of demographics) to law schools as white-spaces (in terms of being a blank page).

 4.2 Transition Administration with Professors Michael Herz & Kate Shaw